john29917958/john29917958.github.io/source/_posts/Learn-Coding-Write-My-First-Program-Hello-World.md

 category: Programming
 ---

 This is the question I hear the most: I want to start to learn coding today!
 But would it be difficult?
 Would I fail?
 Today I'm gonna turn you from a complete beginner to a coder.
 This is an article I wish I saw when I first started learning coding.
-Click the more button, you'll write your first program today.
+Click the more button below, you'll write your first program today.

 <!--more-->